Kungsholmens Västra Gymnasium in Stockholm

 Other values here do not have this specific note.

 Kungsholmens Västra Gymnasium is an upper secondary school in Stockholm, Stockholms län.
-The school has 1,010 pupils and 18.9 pupils per teacher.
+The school has 1,080 pupils and 18.8 pupils per teacher.
 The diploma rate (share with diploma within 3 years) is 93.8%.
-87.2% of teachers are qualified.
-Provider: Stockholms kommun.
+90% of teachers are qualified.
+Provider The organisation that runs the school — a municipality, foundation or limited company.Read more in glossary → : Stockholms kommun.

 Warning signals